MuteBard/CrossingBotAkkaServer/readme.md

 bad hourblocks consist of a random assortment of 4 quarterblocks that can be either awful, bad or neutral risky hourblocks consist of a terrifying random assortment of 4 quarterblocks that can be either heavenly or hellish

 A marketDay consists of 24 hourblocks and 96 quarterblocks.
-Under a timer, the marketActor pulls a quarterblock at every quarter hour (:00, :15, :30 and :45) and stores a quarterblock within the MovementRecord.
-A MovementRecord contains info of the Hourblock and Quarterblock the market is currently executing, the min and max of turnips price of the day, the number of users who currenly have turnips in the stalkmarket as will as a history list of quarterblocks of that day at each 15 minute interval
+Under a timer, the marketActor pulls a quarterblock at every quarter hour (:00, :15, :30 and :45) and stores a quarterblock within the MarketRecord.
+A MarketRecord contains info of the Hourblock and Quarterblock the market is currently executing, the min and max of turnips price of the day, the number of users who currenly have turnips in the stalkmarket as will as a history list of quarterblocks of that day at each 15 minute interval

-When a midnight passes, a new MovementRecord is created and added to the collection for that day and the pocess starts again.
+When a midnight passes, a new MarketRecord is created and added to the collection for that day and the pocess starts again.
 The Market Actor in short, manages this collection.

 ## DAO